Japan–United States relations: From 1865 to 1890

 The Meiji Restoration after 1868 marked the beginning of a new era in Japan, during which the country underwent significant modernization and westernization.
 The United States supported Japan's efforts to modernize, and American advisers played a role in Japan's development.
-Japanese Immigration to the United States (1868–1900s) came in large numbers to Hawaii (which joined the U.S. in 1898) and also to farmlands and fishing towns on the West Coast.
+Japanese Americans immigrated in large numbers to Hawaii (which joined the U.S. in 1898) and also to farmlands and fishing towns on the West Coast.
 The Japanese population grew rapidly during this period, which created tension and discrimination.

 Both nations experienced very high rates of industrial growth, urbanization, and modernization.
 The United States relied on both imported engineers and mechanics, and its own growing base of innovators, while Japan relied primarily on learning European technology.

 1890–1937

 Hawaii, Philippines

 The American annexation of Hawaii in 1898 was stimulated in part by fear that otherwise Japan would annex the Hawaiian Kingdom first.

 When King Kalākaua embarked on a world tour in 1881, he tried to forestall American ambitions by offering a plan to Emperor Meiji for putting Hawaii under the protection of the Empire of Japan with an arranged marriage between his niece Kaʻiulani and Japanese Prince Higashifushimi Yorihito.

 However Germany was the alternative to American takeover of the Philippines in 1900, and Tokyo preferred the U.S. to take those islands from Spain.
 These events were part of the American goal of transitioning into a naval world power, but it needed to find a way to avoid a military confrontation in the Pacific with Japan.

 In the late 19th century, the opening of sugar plantations in the Kingdom of Hawaii led to the immigration of large numbers of families from China, Portugal and the Philippines.
 According to Thomas Bailey, the Kingdom of Hawaii sought to offset the preponderance of the Chinese plantation workers.
 In 1886 it negotiated an immigration convention with Tokyo, resulting in a rapid increase from 116 Japanese in 1883 to 24,400 in 1896, out of a population of 109,000.
 The Republic of Hawaii (which came to power in 1893) decided to call a halt, and looked to annexation to the United States as a permanent solution.
 Tokyo protested the annexation to no avail, and continued to send workers to California.
 When Hawaii was annexed in 1898, the Japanese were the largest element of the population.
 Although immigration from Japan largely ended by 1907, they have remained the largest element ever since.